The Hundred Cat Foundation

 What does HCF charge for services?

-How do I get cats into a clinic?
+How do I get a spay/neuter voucher

 Does HCF take in stray cats or owner surrenders?